MIKEL-Inc/resume/README.md

 docker/up
 ```

 Can use relative path.
 For example, run from the `src/app/` folder with `../../docker/up`.
 From inside the `docker/` folder use `./up`.
+Can also use the `-s` flag to skip building the Angular project `docker/up -s`.

 Script prints webserver and database access information.